0x00000FF/0x00000FF/README.md

 #### Interests
 * Fast and Efficient End-to-End Encryption (E2EE)

+  How can I protect my data from peeping toms in fast, and the most efficient way?
 * Mitigation in Web Applications

+  Web Technologies are highly vulnerable and having a lot of attack surfaces due to its infrastructure.
+How can we mitigate these threats and eliminate the vulnerabilities?
 * Vulnerability Research & Exploitations in Every Computer Systems

+  Every system have at least one vulnerabilities; Find it and weaponize, or fix it as soon as possible.
 * RISC Architectures(Especially ARM and RISC-V)

+  RISC is quite interesting compared to CISC(especially x86-64).
+I want to know deep side of them.

 #### Educations
 * Chungbuk Provincial College, Information Security, 2017-2019